mathjax/MathJax-website/_posts/2017/2017-03-31-cdn-shutting-down.md

 We believe there will be no loss to the community thanks to the many good alternatives that exist - we outline several options below.

+## Upcoming bug fix release MathJax v2.7.1

+**[Updated 2017/04/18]**

+An upcoming bug fix release (MathJax v2.7.1) will add `mhchem v3` and the [MathJax accessibility extension](https://github.com/mathjax/MathJax-a11y) to the core MathJax release.
+This will remove the dependency on `cdn.mathjax.org` from core MathJax and ensure that CDN copies are self-contained going forward.
+As always, you can track our progress in the (very small) [release milestone](https://github.com/mathjax/MathJax/milestone/15) on GitHub.

 ## Alternative CDN providers